 Willeke Sandler is a historian of modern Germany.
 She graduated with a B.A. in History from New York University and a M.A. in History with a Certificate in Historical Agencies and Administration from Northeastern University, before receiving her Ph.D. in History from Duke University.
 Her research interests include public culture and expressions of race and nationalism in Nazi Germany and in twentieth-century Germany more broadly, imperialism in European culture, and the relationship between visual culture, public history, and nationalism.
 Her research has been published in Central European History and the Journal of Women’s History.

-She is currently beginning work on a new project which will investigate Germans’ movement between Germany and their former colony of German East Africa (after 1919 the British Mandate of Tanganyika) in the interwar period.
+Her current project investigates German settlement in their former colony of German East Africa (after 1919 the British Mandate of Tanganyika) in the interwar period.

 Dr. Sandler is the internship coordinator for the History Department.
 If you are interested in completing an internship for credit, see the criteria on the department website or send Dr. Sandler an email.